 The claim that the Oman electric version can “roll for 2,250 miles” on a single electrical charge makes many people wonder what kind of battery, or batteries, will be installed.

-According to earthtechling, the news sounds too good to be true: “At present, the Tesla Roadster has the best range of any EV on the market (along with the biggest battery), covering 245 miles (claimed) between charges: most new electric cars under development for today’s market will only get 70 to 100 miles before needing a plug-in.”
+According to earthtechling (link was down in 2022), the news sounds too good to be true: “At present, the Tesla Roadster has the best range of any EV on the market (along with the biggest battery), covering 245 miles (claimed) between charges: most new electric cars under development for today’s market will only get 70 to 100 miles before needing a plug-in.”

 Designed by the Better Place electric car concept company, headed by Israeli entrepreneur Shai Agassi, the Renault electric cars are scheduled to be seen on the roads in Europe and Israel sometime during 2011.
 Test runs in Tokyo, however show the cars can get only 80 to 100 kilometres on a single charge.